oznogon/gattaibushido-public/rules/03_basic_play.md

 When all other options fail, when the Big Giant Monster comes screaming at you, when humanity needs a final bastion to defend it against otherworldly annihilation, it's time to Rumble!

-Initiated by the "**Initiate Rumble / Summon BGM**" Drive action, a Rumble adds up to *four* additional stages to an active Throwdown.
+Initiated by the "**Initiate Rumble**" Drive action, a Rumble adds up to *four* additional stages to an active Throwdown.
+These flow very similarly to the previous stages, only with a few new options and particulars.

 ### A Whole New Level of Action

 Once a Rumble begins, the action is taken to a *much* bigger scale.
 Where the Pilots' previous actions focused on themselves and their personal scope of issues, Rumbles bring out the big toys and the giant monsters, with actions that can level entire cities (or more!) in a heartbeat.

 As such, a few mechanical components come into play during Rumbles, overriding those of the base Throwdown.
 The result is that some of the core mechanics (draw, strike range, etc) change on the new scale of battle.
 We break down these changes below based on which side of the battle you're on:

 **Pilots:**

+* **Buffers:** Your personal Buffers do not apply during Rumbles.
+Instead, your Final Form starts with Buffers equal to the current Team Harmony.
+Buffers can be spent to soak Trauma and prevent Ruin.
 * **Charges:** The assembled Final Form has its own special bank of Charges that empower the Rumble Techs.
 Each Tech costs one Charge, with output based on the current Rumble Stage (1-4).
-* **Harmony:** Team Harmony is "locked-in" for the entire duration of a Rumble. +Schism triggers instead cause direct Endurance damage to your Final Form, distributed across Robos as your Head decides.
+* **Harmony and +Schism:** Team Harmony is "locked-in" for the entire duration of a Rumble. +Schism triggers instead cause direct Endurance damage to your Final Form, distributed across Robos as your Head decides.
+* **Locations and +Ruin:** The location you're fighting in can be damaged by your actions.
+Each Escalate action is accompanied by +Ruin to the location, which can be soaked with Buffers.
+* **Robo Endurance:** Your Robos' Endurance ranks are especially important during a Rumble.
+Any +Trauma the Final Form takes must come out of Robo Endurance, assigned as the Head chooses.
+If a Robo's Endurance is reduced to Zero, it's Pilot is forced out of the Rumble!
 * **Strike Range:** Your personal Strike Ranges no longer apply.
-Instead, your Final Form's actions have a Strike Range equal to the current Team Harmony.
+Instead, your Final Form's actions have a Strike Range equal to (you guessed it!) the current Team Harmony.
 This cannot be modified except by effects that explicitly modify Rumble Strike.
 * **Techs:** Your Final Form has access to new Rumble Techs based on your chosen Positions.
 Unless otherwise specified, none of your Chroma or Weapon Techs can be used during Rumble stages, however your Robo's Techs still apply.

 **Coach:**

-(TBD)
+(TBD; time to bring in the special BGM moves!)

 ###### (SIDEBAR: Why Not Just Rumble All the Time?)